raodilip/Deliverr/README.md

 # Deliverr

-Take home test for the Software Engineer-Integrations role at Deliverr
+Take home test for the Software Engineer-Integrations role at a software Company

 Instructions to run :
 Download the source code